ai2cm/pace/README.md

 * `--data_path` - path to where you have the `Generator*.dat` and `*.json` serialization regression data.
 Defaults to current directory.

 * `--backend` - which backend to use for the computation.
 Defaults to numpy.
 Other options: gtmc, gtcuda, gtx86.
 * `--python_regression` - Run the tests that have Python based regression data.
-Only applies to running parallel tests (tests_mpi)
+Only applies to running parallel tests (savepoint_tests_mpi)
 Pytest provides a lot of options, which you can see by `pytest --help`.
 Here are some common options for our tests, which you can add to `TEST_ARGS`: